axtux/data-diode/src/external/README.md

 # External side of data diode

 ## Configuration
-Internal side IP, port and external users can be changed into `config.php`.
+Internal side IP, port and external users can be changed into `gen_config.php`.
 To regenerate `config.json`, run :
 ```bash
 $ make config
 ```